-Account lockout help keep user accounts secure by preventing unauthorized users etc., from guessing the username and password.
+Account lockout helps keep user accounts secure by preventing unauthorized users etc., from guessing the username and password.
 When your account is locked, you will have to wait for a specified amount of time before being able to log into your account again.
 Therefore, the account lockout policy “locks” the user’s account after a defined number of failed password attempts.
+In this article, you will learn how to configure Local Administrators Account lockout.
 Kindly refer to these related guides: How to Change User Account Type in Windows 10, Is my AD user account or service account password correct?
 How to run an App as a different User and switch Users in Windows, User account and process management in Linux, and how to find disabled Active Directory User accounts.

 In the past, it was recommended to disable the local Administrator account due to several known vulnerabilities such as the built-in administrator account cannot be locked out no matter how many failed login attempts, making it a prime target for brute-force attacks that attempt to guess passwords.
 This is no longer true as beginning October 11, 2022, or later Windows cumulative updates, a local policy will be available to enable local administrator account lockouts.

-In an effort to prevent further brute force attacks/attempts, Microsoft is implementing account lockouts for Administrator accounts beginning with the October 11, 2022, or later Windows cumulative updates, a local policy will be available to enable local administrator account lockouts.
+In an effort to prevent further brute force attacks/attempts.
+Microsoft is implementing account lockouts for Administrator accounts beginning with October 11, 2022.
+Or later Windows cumulative updates, a local policy will be available to enable local administrator account lockouts.
 This policy can be found under.

 Local Computer Policy\Computer Configuration\Windows Settings\Security Settings\Account Policies\Account Lockout Policies.